TomPace101/nanopore_diffusion/notes.md

 because we could run the same mesh with many different boundary conditions.
 Or maybe they should be the same, and I just programmatically generate multiple yaml documents.

+I think some sort of master table is going to be the only way, probably.

 _THEN_ work on homogenized Fickian diffusion equation (see discussion in Auriault)

 # Separate solution and post-processing